piotrdzwiniel/Specvis-Desktop/README.md

 <h2 id="Download">Download</h2>
 <p>
-You can download Specvis Desktop by clicking <a href="https://github.com/piotrdzwiniel/Specvis/raw/master/latest_build/Specvis_v1_1_1/Specvis.zip">this link</a>.
-What will be downloaded is a *.zip archive.
-Unzip it in a desired location.
-The content of the unzipped folder should contain <code>Specvis.jar</code> file.
+You can download Specvis Desktop as a <a href="https://github.com/piotrdzwiniel/Specvis/raw/master/latest_build/Specvis_v1_1_1/Specvis.zip">*.zip</a> or <a href="https://github.com/piotrdzwiniel/Specvis/raw/master/latest_build/Specvis_v1_1_1/Specvis.tar.gz">*.tar.gz</a>.
+After downlod unpack the archive in a desired location.
+The content of the unpacked archive should contain <code>Specvis.jar</code> file.
 You will use this file to launch Specvis application.
 </p>

 <h2 id="QuickStart">Quick Start</h2>